piazzai/arguelles/README.md

 ## Installation

-Argüelles is [hosted on CTAN](https://ctan.org/pkg/beamertheme-arguelles) and available as part of TeXLive.
+Arguelles is [hosted on CTAN](https://ctan.org/pkg/beamertheme-arguelles) and available as part of TeXLive.
 It can also be installed manually by cloning this repository in your `$HOME/texmf/tex/latex` folder, which is automatically searched by LaTeX.
 If you do not have this folder, you can [create one](https://www.ias.edu/math/computing/faq/local-latex-style-files).

 ## Customization